 In addition, the spindle and the cooling fan can be started and stopped manually.

-This desktop CNC uses GRBL as the control software.
+This tabletop CNC uses GRBL as the control software.

 I talk in detail about CNC software choices here-Best CNC Software